stfc/PSyclone/doc/user_guide/transformations.rst

 The ``OCLTrans`` transformation accepts an `options` argument with a map of optional parameters to tune the OpenCL host code in the PSy layer.
-This options will be attached to the transformed InvokeSchedule.
+These options will be attached to the transformed InvokeSchedule.
 The current available options are:

 +--------------+----------------------------------------------+---------+